Parin30/AI-ML-Projects/README.md

 Parameters: Various measurable signal parameters.
 Signal_Quality: Final signal strength or quality

-**PROJECT OBJECTIVE**: To build a classifier which can use the given parameters to determine the signal strength or quality.
+**PROJECT OBJECTIVE**: To build a Neural Network classifier which can use the given parameters to determine the signal strength or quality.

 <h2 align="center"><strong>Part - B</strong></h2>